-What are the core truths about marriage that couples should know before they even commit and keep in mind throughout their relationship?
+What are the core truths about marriage that every couple should know before they even commit and keep in mind throughout their relationship?
+Let’s find out.

 “The essence of marriage is companionship, and the woman you face across the coffee urn every morning for ninety-nine years must be both able to appreciate your jokes and to sympathize with your aspirations.” – Elbert Hubbard